beyond-btc/documentation/docs/intro.md

 ---

-[Beyond](https://beyond.tech) is the leading [native Bitcoin L1 bridge](https://app.beyond.tech), built and designed to provide the necessary infrastructure to give rise to thousands of decentralized applications *inside* the Bitcoin network.
+[Beyond](https://beyond.tech) is the leading [native Bitcoin L1 bridge](https://app.beyond.tech), built and designed to provide the necessary infrastructure to enable thousands of decentralized applications *inside* the Bitcoin network.

 Beyond prioritizes security to bring the largest digital assets (such as USDT, ETH or SOL) into [Bitcoin](https://bitcoin.org/bitcoin.pdf) itself — the world's most decentralized and secure blockchain, boasting an untapped [+$1.4 Trillion (with T) USD market valuation](https://coinmarketcap.com/currencies/bitcoin) where economic activity *on* the network itself represents [only 0.2% of the total value](https://defillama.com/chain/Bitcoin) at present.